Supporting Adult Literacy in Tulsa County since 1977

 Step 5: Start Meeting with Your Tutor

-When we find a good match for you, you will hear from either your tutor or from the Literacy office.
-We will set up your FIRST MEETING with your new tutor!
+When we find a good match for you, we will contact you to set up your FIRST MEETING with your new tutor!
 Your first meeting will also happen at the Literacy office.
 Literacy staff will introduce you to your new tutor.
 They may also give you and your tutor some books or worksheets and some ideas on how to get started.
 Your tutor will be excited to meet you!

 After the first meeting, you and your tutor will decide where and when to meet.
 Most of our tutors and learners meet once a week, for one hour.
 Some may meet for a little longer.
 Most of them meet at a library that is close to where they live.
 We want you to meet where you are comfortable.